Red Rock Resorts, Inc. (RRR) to Issue Quarterly Dividend of $0.25 on March 31st

-Red Rock Resorts, Inc. (NASDAQ:RRR – Get Rating) declared a quarterly dividend on Tuesday, February 7th, Zacks reports.
-Shareholders of record on Wednesday, March 15th will be paid a dividend of 0.25 per share on Friday, March 31st.
+Red Rock Resorts, Inc. (NASDAQ:RRR – Get Rating) announced a quarterly dividend on Tuesday, February 7th, Zacks reports.
+Stockholders of record on Wednesday, March 15th will be given a dividend of 0.25 per share on Friday, March 31st.
 This represents a $1.00 dividend on an annualized basis and a dividend yield of 2.31%.
 The ex-dividend date is Tuesday, March 14th.

-Red Rock Resorts has increased its dividend by an average of 35.7% per year over the last three years and has raised its dividend annually for the last 1 consecutive years.
-Red Rock Resorts has a payout ratio of 47.8% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Red Rock Resorts to earn $2.23 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 44.8%.
+Red Rock Resorts has raised its dividend by an average of 35.7% per year over the last three years and has raised its dividend every year for the last 1 years.
+Red Rock Resorts has a dividend payout ratio of 47.8% indicating that its dividend is sufficiently covered by earnings.
+Equities research analysts expect Red Rock Resorts to earn $2.23 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 44.8%.

 About Red Rock Resorts